Title and water access licence searches

 How will I receive my results?

-The result of a search displays immediately and is available in your Confirm inbox.
-You can choose to receive a result via email.
+The search result displays immediately and is available in your Confirm inbox.
+You can also choose to receive your result via email.

-To access your inbox, follow the links in the CITEC Confirm header.
-You can revisit this result in the inbox anytime within 28 days without incurring an extra cost.
+To access your Confirm inbox, follow the links in the Confirm header.
+You can revisit your result anytime within 28 days without incurring an extra cost.

-For more information on how to use the inbox, visit Getting started.
+For more information on how to use your Confirm inbox, visit our Getting started page.